Real People/Real Stories

 Stewardship-Pat File's Story

 My name is Patricia File and I am a member of the Stewardship Committee at St. Paul’s United Church.
-For those of you who get the online or email newsletter, you may recall that there was a paragraph recently describing the PreAuthorized Remittance program (PAR) and how to enrol if you wish.
+For those of you who get the online or email newsletter, you may recall that there was a paragraph recently describing the Pre–Authorized Remittance program (PAR) and how to enroll if you wish.
 I am here to tell you a story about my involvement with PAR, in the hopes of inspiring you to become involved too and to deepen your involvement with St. Paul’s.

-I got involved some years back now because I was “invited”.
+I got involved some years back now – because I was “invited”.
 There was an announcement on the wall when we would first come into church that said they were seeking ten new PAR members.
 It was there for a few weeks and I thought maybe I could become one of those ten.
 At that time, I had been coming to church for a few years, I usually sat in the balcony and I came most weeks.
 I would bring a cheque for my offering for an amount that I thought I could contribute on a weekly basis.
-It was an exchange I received the benefit of an inspiring service and sermon and choral music and fellowship and in return I gave a cheque to the church.
-But if I missed a Sunday, I didn’t double up my cheque the following week as I wasn’t there.
+It was an exchange – I received the benefit of an inspiring service and sermon and choral music and fellowship and in return I gave a cheque to the church.
+But if I missed a Sunday, I didn’t double up my cheque the following week – as I wasn’t there.

 When I signed up for the PAR program, I knew that a certain amount would now come out for every week, whether I came to church or not.
 I was ready to make that commitment.
-It was easy I went into the office at the time and gave a void cheque to Judy and specified a monthly allocation for so much towards St. Paul’s for its work and so much for Mission and Service.
+It was easy – I went into the office at the time and gave a void cheque to Judy and specified a monthly allocation for so much towards St. Paul’s for its work and so much for Mission and Service.
 At first, I noticed a nice change as I was no longer rushing around on Sunday morning looking for my cheque book and running into church late.
 I am often last minute as some of you may know.
-Since this was one of the only cheques I still wrote, I haven’t had to reorder cheques now for years.
+Since this was one of the only cheques I still wrote, I haven’t had to re–order cheques now for years.
 At the end of the year, I got a nice letter from the church with my receipt for my annual donation.
 It was all very convenient.
 It was very nice.

 But over time, I came to realize that a much more important change was happening in my relationship to St. Paul’s.
 I began to deepen my connection to the church as I realized that in making the PAR commitment to St. Paul’s, I had made a more formal choice for it to be one of my key organizations to donate to on an annual basis.
-They could count on me now and into the future.
+They could count on me – now and into the future.

 I began to be more involved in the work of the church.
 I used to see some of the members names and faces on various committees and I admired their dedication but I wasn’t sure I wanted to get involved in that capacity.
 But when we were challenged to think about how we could Elevate Accessibility, I thought I could step up and join that committee as this was

 something important to me.
-I had made a commitment to St. Paul’s when I signed up for the PAR program after all so they could count on me.
+I had made a commitment to St. Paul’s when I signed up for the PAR program after all – so they could count on me.
 I got to be involved with the most wonderful group of people and it was such a joyful experience to see our church accomplish the fundraising for that project and the decisions to get to the final renovations being completed.
 After that, I got involved in other committees and endeavours with St. Paul’s and had the same joyful experiences.
 Many of you were involved too as we helped host the Toronto Conference, did accessibility training for dozens of church members, did Faith Formation activities for the children and youth as well as other programs and activities.
-I get so much more out of my increased involvement and faith journey with St. Pauls I feel blessed.
+I get so much more out of my increased involvement and faith journey with St. Paul’s – I feel blessed.

 During this pandemic, I came to understand how important the PAR program has been, as we no longer had the weekly services for people to be here in person to put their offering into the plate of cash or cheques or envelopes.
-Although my income went down, I kept to my monthly amount as I knew that I could manage it and I knew that St. Pauls was counting on me because I had made that commitment.
+Although my income went down, I kept to my monthly amount as I knew that I could manage it and I knew that St. Paul’s was counting on me – because I had made that commitment.

 The continuation of the services online has been a small miracle to me.
 Karen, Victoria, Glen and the Tech Team have been able to produce such inspiring services for us to watch on YouTube and this kept me going many times during these last few years.
-And more than ever, I came to understand that the work of the church is more than the Sunday service as Karen provides pastoral spiritual guidance and support to families for new births, weddings, funerals as well as the many other needs for families in our community.
+And more than ever, I came to understand that the work of the church is more than the Sunday service – as Karen provides pastoral spiritual guidance and support to families for new births, weddings, funerals as well as the many other needs for families in our community.
 All the of the other committees and groups involved with the church continued even during the pandemic.

 The donations from all of you have helped to keep that all happening.
-The PAR program helps provide a foundation for the church to continue its work daytoday and weektoweek and to budget for the future year.
+The PAR program helps provide a foundation for the church to continue its work day–to–day and week–to–week and to budget for the future year.
 We then build on that work and that foundation for special and extra needs as we continue to help meet the needs of others in our community and around the world through the work of our Refugee Committee, the fall Foodgrains Campaign, the Guesthouse and others.

-The stronger our foundation the more we can do.
+The stronger our foundation – the more we can do.
 It is a vision for abundance!
-As our gardens and new life come forth again this spring, I think of the PAR program like the bulbs and perennials in the garden something that comes up every year that you can count on.
-Or perhaps it is more like a juniper bush that gives some greenery through the whole year in
+As our gardens and new life come forth again this spring, I think of the PAR program like the bulbs and perennials in the garden – something that comes up every year that you can count on.
+Or perhaps it is more like a juniper bush that gives some greenery through the whole year – in

 winter and in summer.